-The Post-2025 reforms seek to unlock the full potential of distributed energy through arrangements that reward customers with flexible demand for responding to market conditions.
-Increasing information and signals to the market will help us to get more value for customers from distributed energy resources and keep the system safe and stable so everyone can use energy the way they want to.
+The Post-2025 reforms seek to unlock the full potential of consumer energy through arrangements that reward customers with flexible demand for responding to market conditions.
+Increasing information and signals to the market will help us to get more value for customers from consumer energy resources and keep the system safe and stable so everyone can use energy the way they want to.
 Importantly, the Post 2025 reforms include measures to address some immediate technical challenges to keep the system secure as we transition to this flexible, rewards-based future.

-Overall, it aims to:
+The Plan aims to:

 - Reward consumers for their flexible demand and generation, provide options for how they want to engage with the energy market, and provide a fit-for-purpose consumer protections framework.